Dog training gives inmates a sense of purpose and responsibility

-Dyan Larson, Director of Can Do Canines was hired to help start the program at Stanley Correctional Institution back in 2016.
+Dyan Larson, director of Can Do Canines, was hired to help start the program at Stanley Correctional Institution in 2016.

 “It looks like any other dog training class that I've ever taught in the last 35 years, except these students do the homework and they do the homework well,” Larson said.
 “It is the most satisfying dog training I've ever done in my life.”